OlleLinderos/D2Data/README.md

-# Dota Graph
+# D2Data
-Fetch and display statistics for a Dota 2 account
+Fetch and analyze statistics for Dota 2 accounts

 ## Development (in Emacs)
 Run `cider-jack-in-clojurescript` in Emacs, and `lein sass4clj auto` for the styling.